Prophet Muhammad (peace be upon him) and the Taking of Poison:

 Think about Muhammad's argument in the Qur'an.
 "If I am a false prophet Allah will cut my aorta."
 People who make silly claims like this usually aren't prophets...
 "I'm a prophet, if I am not may God strike me with lightning".
 Uh!
 No lightning!
 This proves I'm a prophet!"

-Thirdly, the Prophet (peace be upon him) wasn't desperate to look for proofs bolstering the fact that he was a prophet if it meant being dishonest.
+Thirdly, the Prophet (peace be upon him) wasn't desperate to look for proof, bolstering the fact that he was a prophet if it meant being dishonest.
 One fine example demonstrating this is the following hadith report:

 Narrated Al-Mughira bin Shu'ba: